How to get a truck stuck in mud out

 Sometimes you just need to call in the pros.
 Whether you've tried other options or don't want to risk causing damage or digging a deeper rut, calling on a reputable towing service is always something to be considered.

 What's more, Allstate Roadside Assistance is a great way to ensure you're never marooned for long.
-Fast, trackable tows are available 24/7 and available across the US, Canada and Puerto Rico.
+Fast, trackable tows are available 24/7 and available across the US and Canada.
 And three service options mean you have the freedom to choose what works best for you.